 Curriculum Semester/Term Length and Credit Hour Calculation

 Durham Tech curriculum (credit) courses operate on a three-term academic calendar.
-The fall and spring semesters are each 16 weeks long; the duration of courses in the summer term is 8 or 10 weeks.
-In addition, the College offers some courses in 8-week mini-sessions during the fall and spring semesters, and occasionally offers instruction in time frames of varying length to meet the training demands or schedules of other agencies.
+The fall and spring semesters are each 16 weeks; each semester is split into two 8-week terms.
+Courses are offered in 16-week and 8-week durations, depending on the program and class.
+The College also occasionally offers instruction in time frames of varying length to meet the training demands or schedules of other agencies.

 A credit hour at Durham Tech, as required by the State Board of Community Colleges Code, is calculated according to the following formula: